BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 (I was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.)

 * Visualization/ Report Marketing metrics.

-Built a Google Analytics marketing metrics / report on Power BI desktop with source data from Sql database.
+(Built a Google Analytics marketing metrics / report on Power BI desktop with source data from Sql database.)
 * Visualization/ Report Marketing metrics.

-Built a Google Analytics marketing metrics / report on Power BI desktop with source data from Sql database.
-* Data Exploration and Visualization.

-Exploring the data to create an actionable/ insightful report visualization with solid look and feel.
+(Exploring the data to create an actionable/ insightful report visualization with solid look and feel.)

 * Power BI service.

-Publish the report to my workspace (power bi service) creating dashboard board with relevant KPI's
+(Publish the report to my workspace in power bi service creating dashboard board with relevant KPI's)

 * Data Cleaning.

-I also created an actionable/ insightful Sales report on power Bi desktop with source data from Access db and Excel workbook.
-Cleaning the data to create a stunning look and feel (visualization).
+(I also created an actionable/ insightful Sales report on power Bi desktop with source data from Access db and Excel workbook.
+Cleaning the data to create a stunning look and feel/visualization).
 * Power BI service.

- And then publish the report to my workspace account (power bi service) creating dashboard board with relevant KPI's

 Power BI report png..